Our Perspective on Christian Leadership

 This self-sacrifice flows out of intimacy with God.
 Great Christian leaders can concentrate on enabling their followers to fulfill their callings precisely because they already possess a deep sense of security in the love of God.

-Followers can sense that leaders like this are for them.
-So they feel safe.
-They know that in following godly leaders, they do not need to hold back resources for self-protection.
+Followers can sense that a leader like this is for them.
+They feel safe.
+They know that in following a godly leader, they don’t have to hold back resources for self-protection.
 They can act in confidence to fulfill their God-given callings.
 They understand that their leader is making a way for them to join with God in his plan to restore all things.

-Godly leaders do lead toward a missional goal.
-But as they do so, they also serve their followers.
-They add value to their lives by giving them a meaningful role in God’s work.
+Godly leaders guide churches toward missional goals.
+As they do this, they also serve their followers.
+They add value to their lives by giving them meaningful roles in God’s work.
+They contribute to their discipleship by preparing them for these roles.
 Such leaders change the world for the better by leading like Jesus.

 -

-Since leadership begins with the inner world of the leader, the Bible offers much positive teaching that speaks to godly leadership.
-It builds a reliable foundation for true, godly leadership by showing how leaders must act out of a well of deep emotional security, relational strength, and spiritual faith in God.
+Since leadership of this kind begins with the inner spiritual life of the leader, the Bible offers much positive teaching that speaks to godly leadership.
+It builds a reliable foundation for true, godly leadership by describing and inspiring the kind of spiritual intimacy with God, of deep emotional security, and broad relational strength out of which leaders must act.

-The Bible also provides principles to act on.
+The Bible also provides leadership principles to follow.
 It describes the viewpoints and behaviors of leaders who did the work—organizing followers for success, inspiring their efforts, structuring their plans, and counting their results.
 (Think of Moses, Nehemiah, and the apostles in Acts 6.)
-Jesus repeated honored those (like the ten-talent manager) who successfully accomplished missional results.
+Jesus repeated honored those (like the ten-talent manager) who didn’t just do religious activities, but successfully accomplished missional results.

 -

-When a Christian gets a cancer diagnosis, they usually seek both medical treatment and also fervent prayer.
+When a Christian gets a cancer diagnosis, they usually seek both medical treatment and fervent prayer.
 We think this is appropriate.
-So we oppose any attempt to draw artificial divisions between biblical understanding and healthy human experience.
-As in medicine, so in leadership: we are both guided by the Bible and also informed by/helped by the experience of human leaders and the research results of careful scholars.
+We oppose, therefore, any attempt to draw artificial divisions between biblical understanding and healthy human experience.
+As in medicine, so in leadership: we’re both guided by the Bible and also informed by/helped by the experience of human leaders and the research results of careful scholars.
+We’re careful to ensure that, as we do this, we maintain the supremacy of Scripture.

 Because an accurate model of leadership calls for a “both/and” approach, research into leadership at secular business schools, as an example, is relevant to Christian leaders.
 Of course, we never adopt ideas uncritically.
-We self-critically learn from leaders in non-Christian arenas.
-As we do so, we aren’t just borrowing principles of leadership that find their only natural home in business, the military, or the government.
+We learn from leaders in non-Christian arenas, even as we test these things daily to see whether they are so (Act 17:11).
+This means we don’t uncritically embrace principles of leadership that find their only natural home in business, the military, or the government.
 We aren’t just applying alien or “secular” ideas willy nilly to the church.
+What we learn from research and experience is filtered through the lens of Scripture.

 We believe the mindsets and habits of healthy leadership, as revealed in the Bible and confirmed in human experience, are appropriate for the church.